-I started to take pictures at a really young age with my father, a professional wedding photographer.
-At the age of 20, I started to work in Milan for the news agency Newpress, visually documenting social, political, and sports events.
-After four years I took a job as a light and digital assistant in fashion photography when I began to focus on international issues, foreign affairs, and long-term photographic projects.
-These days I work as a freelance international photojournalist, working to illustrate resilience in the face of adversity while holding the powerful to account.
+I started to take pictures at a really young age with my father, who was a professional wedding photographer.
+By the time I was 20, I was working in Milan for the news agency Newpress, visually documenting social, political, and sports events.
+After four years I took a job as a light and digital assistant in fashion photography, before shifting to focus on international issues, foreign affairs, and long-term photographic projects.
+These days I work as a freelance photojournalist, working to illustrate resilience in the face of adversity while holding the powerful to account.

-I’ve been published in national and international magazines and newspapers like the New York Times, the Washington Post, the Daily Telegraph, The Guardian, Tatler Philippines, Sunday Times, Vice, News Deeply, Esquire, Marie Claire, Vanity Fair, Il Corriere Della sera, Repubblica.
+I’ve been published in national and international magazines and newspapers including the New York Times, the Washington Post, the Daily Telegraph, The Guardian, Tatler, Sunday Times, Vice, News Deeply, Esquire, Marie Claire, Vanity Fair, Il Corriere Della Sera and Repubblica.